F0reseer/3Lin/doc/train_script.md

 * ttYY – size of tensor compression vectors, default is 64

-* dZZ – depth of the model
+* dZZ – depth of the model, for alibi V3 multiple of 5 is expected

+* wLL - context window size

 ## DROP_CONFIG